Creating A Learning Ux: 25 Design Concepts In Education

 Designers and educators alike know that these days, it’s hard to keep anyone’s attention.
 That’s why attention conservation is key to success in both design and education.
 Remember that attention in your classroom is precious, and don’t squander it.

-Designers and artists carefully pay attention to the rule of thirds, frequently placing the primary element off center to make compositions more interesting.
+Designers and artists carefully pay attention to the rule of thirds, frequently placing the primary element off-center to make compositions more interesting.
 Teachers can use this idea in the classroom, both in visual design and in an instructional approach.
-Mix up the way you present information just slightly, and it can become a little bit more interesting to your students.
+Mix up the way you present information just slightly, and it can become a little bit more interesting to your students, making this a simple design concept in education to apply everywhere from grouping students to graphic design on curricula.

 The general public loves to touch things and to manipulate physical objects, and so do students.
 Whenever possible, allow students to get hands-on with learning to better keep their attention, boost understanding, and make education more fun.